cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 ```
 docker compose -f "./docker/docker-compose.test.yml" up -d --build
 ```
+- Verified that all tests have passed by looking at the container logs -- Container must be built (regardless of failure) to ensure services are running for tests.

 **DEBUGGER ENVIRONMENT**
 - Deploy the agent for debugging by running the following code in the CLI at the `<root>` directory.
 The debugger will be available at port 5678.